December 1st starting at 4pm

 through 4pm on

-be hosting a 24 hour adoration event in which the Blessed Sacrament
+hosting a 24 hour adoration event in which the Blessed

-you to spread word of this to your parishioners in whatever way you
+spread word of this to your parishioners in whatever way

-think is best.
-We've included below a brief message which can be
+you think is best.
+We've included below a brief message

-and the Blessed Sacrament exposed all night for adoration.
-Please
+be open, and the Blessed Sacrament exposed all night for

-consider joining together with the Greater Richmond area Catholic
+adoration.
+Please consider joining together with the Greater

 of the Cathedral parish evangelization team."

-overnight hours there will be a uniformed police officer providing
+the overnight hours there will be a uniformed police officer

 Thank you so much for your time and God